Israel–United States relations: Washington pressure towards peace talks with Syria

 Syria has repeatedly requested that Israel re-commence peace negotiations with the Syrian government.
 There is an ongoing internal debate within the Israeli government regarding the seriousness of this Syrian invitation for negotiations.
 Some Israeli officials asserted that there had been some unpublicized talks with Syria not officially sanctioned by the Israeli government.

 The United States demanded that Israel desist from even exploratory contacts with Syria to test whether Damascus is serious in its declared intentions to hold peace talks with Israel.
-US Secretary of State Condoleezza Rice was forceful in expressing Washington's view on the matter to Israeli officials that even exploratory negotiations with Syria must not be attempted.
+U.S. secretary of state Condoleezza Rice was forceful in expressing Washington's view on the matter to Israeli officials that even exploratory negotiations with Syria must not be attempted.
 For years, Israel obeyed Washington's demand to desist from officially returning to peace talks.
-However, around May 2008, Israel informed the US that it was starting peace talks with Syria brokered by Turkey.
+However, around May 2008, Israel informed the U.S. that it was starting peace talks with Syria brokered by Turkey.
 Syria withdrew from the peace talks several months later in response to the Gaza War.

 Washington brokers "peace process"

 The United States has taken on the preeminent role in facilitating peace negotiations between Israel and the Palestinian Authority.
-The US has been criticized as acting as the attorney of the Israeli government rather than as an honest broker, catering and coordinating with the Israeli government at the expense of advancing the peace talks.
-For example, under the US–Israeli "no surprises" policy, the US government must first check with the Israeli government any ideas for advancing the negotiations before publicly proposing them, which allegedly may have stripped the US of the "independence and flexibility required for serious peacemaking".
+The U.S. has been criticized as acting as the attorney of the Israeli government rather than as an honest broker, catering and coordinating with the Israeli government at the expense of advancing the peace talks.
+For example, under the U.S.–Israeli "no surprises" policy, the U.S. government must first check with the Israeli government any ideas for advancing the negotiations before publicly proposing them, which allegedly may have stripped the U.S. of the "independence and flexibility required for serious peacemaking".

 Military sales to China

 Over the years, the United States and Israel have regularly discussed Israel's sale of sensitive security equipment and technology to various countries, especially the People's Republic of China.
-US administrations believe that such sales are potentially harmful to the security of US forces in Asia.
+U.S. administrations believe that such sales are potentially harmful to the security of U.S. forces in Asia.
 China has looked to Israel to obtain technology it could not acquire from elsewhere, and has purchased a wide array of military equipment and technology, including communications satellites, and Harpy Killer unmanned aerial vehicles in 1999, and which China tested over the Taiwan Strait in 2004.
 In 2000, the United States persuaded Israel to cancel the sale of the Phalcon.
-The US was also said to have demanded that Israel provide information on 60 recent arms deals with China, agree to US supervision of arms deals which could be seen as "sensitive" to the US.
+The U.S. was also said to have demanded that Israel provide information on 60 recent arms deals with China, agree to U.S. supervision of arms deals which could be seen as "sensitive" to the U.S.